Give agents autonomy,

 Memory control

-Secrets, tokens, and API keys shouldn't enter an agent's context.
+Secrets, tokens, and API keys should not enter an agent's context.

-Memory controls keep sensitive data invisible to agents, even when they have legitimate access to the environment where those secrets reside.
+Ona keeps sensitive data invisible to agents, even when they run inside an environment where those secrets exist.

 Ona security architecture showing executable control, file system protection, network control, and memory control